 Access to the Essentials

-From this I will know which are the most popular items and which keywords are doing well.
-As well, I will know of any which are doing decent (positions 7 -35) that have the potential to get you a significant amount of traffic.
+Also, I’ll get to know any keywords that are doing decent (positions 7 -35) that have the potential to get you a significant amount of traffic.

-Using Moz Pro and other tools, I’ll analyze your backlinks and the anchor text ratio.
+Using Moz Pro, Majestic, and other tools, I’ll analyze your backlinks and anchor text ratio.
 Unnatural or spammy looking link profiles are easy to spot, which have a high chance of getting flagged by Search Engines like Google.

 If I see anything like that, I’ll create what I call “pillow links” to dilute the anchor text = make it look more natural.